uisits/its-docs/Writerside/topics/UIS-ITS.md

 - UIS - Alert Campus emergency notification system

   UIS-Alert sends email and text messages in the event of a campus emergency or significant event.
-UIS faculty, staff, and students are signed up to receive messages from UIS-Alert when they setup their password.
+UIS faculty, staff, and students are signed up to receive messages from UIS-Alert when they set up their password.
 You can also enroll two additional contacts to receive alert messages by entering their email addresses.
 They will receive an invitation email from UIS-Alert and can choose to accept or deny your invitation.
 In addition, they can also enter their own phone number to receive text message alerts from UIS-Alert.
 Sign-in to the UIS-Alert Emergency Notification System

 - Wireless Network